MicrosoftDocs/Contribute/Contribute/architecture-center/solution-idea-templates.md

 ## Next steps

-> Links to articles on Microsoft Docs and Learn.
-Could also be to appropriate sources outside of Docs, such as third-party documentation, GitHub repos, or an official technical blog post.
+> Links to articles on the Microsoft Learn platform.
+The links could also be to appropriate sources outside of the Learn platform, such as third-party documentation, GitHub repos, or an official technical blog post.

 Examples:
 * [Azure Kubernetes Service (AKS) documentation](/azure/aks)